mattischrome/console-blog/content/posts/agents-of-chaos/index.md

 - Photo
 - Cats
 - Life Experiences
-description: The cats break their new resolution not to knock stuff over in my office.
-heroImage: ../../assets/images/defaultHero.jpg
 ---
 The cats broke their new resolution not to knock stuff over in my office.
 Oh, who am I kidding?
 They never had such a resolution!
 If you can see a sheet of saturated paper, that was my to do list!
 Oh well.